The Definitive Guide to Buying Leather Furniture

 It is relatively easy to determine the quality of leather by looking at or touching a piece of furniture.
 But it is much harder to detect the quality of the lumber used in the same way.

 This is one reason why it is so important to buy your furniture from manufacturers and retailers you trust.
-Soon, we'll help you figure out who you can trust.
+Soon, we will help you figure out who you can trust.

-But for now, let's help you understand how different aspects of design affect furniture quality.
+But for now, let us help you understand how different aspects of design affect furniture quality.

 The materials used to construct a piece of furniture are not the only thing that determines its durability.

 In addition to the obvious stylistic impact, the design of your next couch or sofa will have a major bearing on how long it lasts.
 The best leather furniture manufacturers make sure that their furniture is perfectly balanced and supported.
 They also stick to dowels and screws over staples.